azkiflay/kubernetes/README.md

 - **Application Management**: Once and application is deployed on it, K8s takes over its management without any manual involvement from users.
 - **Application Scalability**: Due to its use of declarative configuration and immutable containers, K8s can easily scale up and down resources for applications deployed on it.
 - **Microservice Management**: K8s automates the communication between microservices that are deployed across the infrastructure.
 - **Support for Devops**: As the infrastructure are abstracted by K8s, development and operations teams collaborate more easily.
+Moreover, K8s enables deployment of application by developers, minimizing their reliance on system administrators.

 # Kubernetes Derivatives
 Since K8s is an open-source system, commercial Kubernetes products have been derived from it, including [**Red Hat OpenShift**](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [**Rancher**](https://www.rancher.com/).